-Reflecting telescopes do not suffer from chromatic abberation as the light does not pass through the glass of the mirror but is reflected off.
+Newtonian reflecting telescopes do not suffer from chromatic abberation as the light does not pass through the glass of the mirror but is reflected off.
 All light is reflected the same.

+These lenses have a medium f8 focal ratio...
+The focal ratio has a significant effect on chromatic abberation.
 An f6 refractor will have significantly more chromatic abberation than an f15 refractor with the same lens type.

 In modern times, manufacturers have used exotic types of glass to lessen these effects yet further (But at a price!
 These exotic glasses aren't cheap.)
 I am lucky enough to own an ED telescope and I must say that the colour is very good.